Mahemadavad Kheda Road railway station

 Mahemadavad Kheda Road railway station is a railway station on the Western Railway network in the state of Gujarat, India.
 This Station Connects to Kheda City and Mahemdavad Town.
-Mhemadavad Kheda Road railway station is 18km from Nadiad railway station.
+Mhemadavad Kheda Road railway station is 18 km from Nadiad railway station.
 Passenger, MEMU, and a few Express/Superfast trains halt at Mahemadavad Kheda Road railway station.
 This railway station's nearest city is Kheda.

 Mahemadavad is well known for Shri Siddhivinayak Devsthan, situated near the bank of the Vatrak River.

 Etymology

 The railway station's name is Mahemadavad Kheda Road because the railway station is located near Mahemadavad – Kheda Road of Mahemadavad.
 Mahemadavad - Kheda Road connects Kheda and Mahemadavad.

 Nearby stations

 Gothaj is the nearest railway station towards Vadodara, whereas Nenpur is the nearest railway station to Ahmedabad.

 Rail

 The following Express/Superfast trains halt at Mahemadavad Kheda Road railway station in both directions: